 Do not overfill or top off the fuel tank and leave the watercraft in the sun.
 As temperature increases, fuel expands and may overflow.

-Close the fuel tank cap and ensure it is properly latched.
+10. Reinstall fuel tank cap and fully tighten it clockwise.

 Always wipe off any fuel spillage from the watercraft.